Mexican wedding cookies are the perfect holiday cookie with a melt-in-your-mouth, buttery center. So simple and take only 5 ingredients to make!

 - Freezer: Place in a freezer bag or container and store in the freezer for up to 2 months.
 Let thaw on the counter for a few hours until no longer frozen.

-Do you love rolled cookies!?
-These classic chocolate crinkle cookies, eggnog cookies, or delicious funfetti cookies that you drop and bake!
+Do you love drop cookies!?
+Try classic chocolate crinkle cookies, eggnog cookies, or delicious cake mix funfetti cookies!

 More Christmas Cookies